 To operate a business from your residence, you will need to obtain a Home Occupation and Business License Permit.
 Home occupations are permitted in all residential districts and shall comply with the following (Section 18.06.025 (F)):

-- Resident Only.
-No one other than a resident of the dwelling shall be employed on site or report to work at the site of a home occupation.
-This prohibition also applies to independent contractors.
+- Eligible Employees.
+Residents of the dwelling and one non-resident employee may be employed on site or report to work at the site of a home occupation.
+This limitation also applies to independent contractors.

 - No Inconsistent Activity.
-There shall be no interior or exterior activity related to the home occupation inconsistent with or interfering with residential use of the property or detrimental to property in the vicinity.
+There shall be no interior or exterior activity related to the home occupation that interferes with or is detrimental to residential use of adjacent property.

 - No Visibility.
 The existence of a home occupation shall not be apparent beyond the boundaries of the site, and no home occupation shall involve the use of a sign, nor the display of products visible from the street.

-- Submittal Required.
+- Business License.
 Prior to the issuance of a business license for a home occupation, the applicant shall submit to the planning director a written description of the operational characteristics of the proposed home occupation.
 The planning director shall determine that the proposed home occupation complies with the requirements of this section.
-Decisions of the planning director may be appealed to the planning commission by the applicant or by any interested party.
+Decisions of the planning director may be appealed to the planning commission by the applicant or by any interested party

 - Violations.
 Violations of the provisions of this section or other city requirements shall be enforced according to Title 4 of the Municipal Code.
 Nothin in Chapter 18.06.025 limits the City's authority to enforce violations of the Municipal Code pursuant to Title 4 of the Municipal Code.